emtiu/freebsd-outerbase/customdrives.md

     | ·----------------------· |                | ·----------------------· |
     ·--------------------------·                ·--------------------------·

 The idea is that if one drive fails, the other one will still be able to boot into the outer base residing on the degraded `/dev/mirror/outer`, which can in turn unlock and boot the inner base, residing on a degraded zfs mirror.
-(This has been tested by yanking one of the driver out from under the system when shut down.)
+(This has been tested by yanking one of the drives out from under the system when shut down.)

-A bu^H^Hfeature of this setup is that `unlock.sh` will fail to unlock one of the GELI partitions for the inner base unless `set -e` is disabled, alerting the user to the failure.
+A ~bug~ feature of this setup is that `unlock.sh` will fail to unlock the missing GELI partitions and abort rebooting into the inner base unless/until `set -e` is disabled.
+This alerts the user to the drive failure.

 Otherwise, everything should work the same as in a regular freebsd-outerbase system, especially updating the outer base.
 The only manual maintenance would be to update both ESPs in case `loader.efi` needs to be replaced.